-How A Senate Impeachment Trial Could Work
+How The Senate Impeachment Trial Will Work

 President Trump's fate is now in the hands of the Senate.
-The House of Representatives has impeached the president, and it is up to senators to determine if he will be removed from office.
+The House of Representatives has impeached the president, and it is up to senators to determine whether he will be removed from office.

-But before the trial in the Republican-controlled chamber can even begin, there are a few more steps.
-The House still has to pass a resolution naming the managers who will present the articles of impeachment to the Senate.
-The House also has to officially transmit the articles to senators.
+Senate Majority Leader Mitch McConnell, R-Ky., released a resolution outlining the rules of the Senate trial on Monday.
+The Senate is voting on the proposal Tuesday; it is expected to pass, given the Republican's majority.

-The Senate establishes the parameters of its trial.
-House Speaker Nancy Pelosi, D-Calif., has said she is waiting for agreement on a "fair process" before transmitting the articles.
+It has been more than a month since the House voted to impeach Trump, charging him with abusing his power and obstructing Congress.
+House Speaker Nancy Pelosi, D-Calif., had been holding off on transmitting the articles to the Senate, essentially delaying the trial, because she wanted details on how the trial would work.

 Loading...